 401(k) Rollover in Wentzville, MO.
 Starting a new job is an exciting time that can present you with new challenges and opportunities.
 However, many Wentzville, MO residents wonder what the best options are for their 401(k) with their previous employer.
-Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.
+Managing multiple retirement savings accounts can be complex and a pain in the neck.

 401(k) Rollover in Wentzville,MO

 There are several options for handling your 401(k) rollover in Wentzville, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
 Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
-This means we work in your best interest to make sure your money is working for you as you want it to.
+This means any advice we give is based on what we believe is best for your financial needs.
 Our business is built on trust and your belief that we’ll do what’s best for you.
-We offer unbiased, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
+We offer unbiased, expert advice, and will never try to convince you of something we don’t believe in ourselves.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in Wentzville, MO.

 1. Keep your 401(k) with your former employer.

-If you have over $5,000 invested in your 401(k), many Wentzville, MO companies permit you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), the majority of Wentzville, MO companies allow you to keep your accrued savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
 Many residents of Wentzville, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
-In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
+In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to transfer the funds whenever you’d like.
+Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s.
+If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to transfer the funds at some point in the future.

-However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an effect on your retirement planning.
+However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an impact on your retirement planning.
 After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
 It can also be complicated to manage several different retirement plans.
 Withdrawal options can be limited and large amounts of your money will be withheld.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you decide if sticking with your old 401(k) is the best option for you.
+Correct Capital can help you understand if sticking with your old 401(k) is right for you.

 2. Roll over your 401(k) to your new employer.

-If your new job in Wentzville, MO also offers a 401(k), most employers will permit you to roll over your 401(k) savings to their plan.
-This might be the best option if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, advice, or loan options.
+If your new position in Wentzville, MO also offers a 401(k), most employers will permit you to roll over your 401(k) assets to their plan.
+This might be the best option if you prefer the new plan’s options to your previous plan’s, including lower fees, better investment options, opportunities, guidance, or loan options.
 Also, required minimum distributions may be delayed even after you turn 72 if you are still working.

 3. Open a Rollover IRA.

 IRA stands for Individual Retirement Account.
-A Rollover IRA is an account opened to move savings from a previousemployer’s 401(k).
-If you already have an IRA, you can consider moving the funds there for your 401(k) rollover.
+A Rollover IRA is an account used to move savings from a formeremployer’s 401(k).
+If you’ve already opened an IRA, you can consider moving the funds there for your 401(k) rollover.
 Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
 This way, the tax status of your previous contributions stays the same.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit until the money is withdrawn.
+Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit at the time the contributions are made.
 The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is likely to be rolled into a Roth IRA.
-At any time you can take out the money you’ve invested without tax consequences, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
-Contrary to Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+Money you contributed to a Roth 401(k) account is typically rolled into a Roth IRA.
+At any time you can withdraw the contributions you make without having to pay taxes, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
+Unlike Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.

-You can open an IRA with many banks or any brokerage firm in Wentzville, MO, however many of them vary when it comes to fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find the best choice for you.
+You can open an IRA with many banks or any brokerage firm in Wentzville, MO, however many come with varying fees or other expenses.
+Our team of financial advisors at Correct Capital will help you find what’s right for you.

 4. Cash Out.

-This last option is hardly ever advisable unless you are in grave need of money now.
+This last option is rarely advisable unless you are in desperate need of money now.
 You will be subjected to a 20% federal tax, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
-This could potentially result in a large amount of your savings going towards taxes and not into your pocket.
+This could potentially result in a large amount of your withdrawal going towards taxes and not into your pocket.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
-Therefore, a 401(k) rollover is preferable if you do not need the money in your pocket immediately.
+Therefore, a 401(k) rollover is preferable if you do not need the money in the account immediately.